cncf/wg-serverless/workflow/spec/examples.md

 #### Description

-In this example we submit a job via an operation state action (serverless function call).
+In this example we submit a job via an operation task action (serverless function call).
 It is assumed that it takes some time for the submitted job to complete and that it's completion can be checked via another separate serverless function call.

 To check for completion we first wait 5 seconds and then get the results of the "CheckJob" serverless function.